Solar Panels for Schools — Funded Installation Options

 Installation Logistics for Schools

-Installing solar panels on a school requires careful planning around safeguarding, access and minimising disruption.
-We schedule the majority of installation work during school holidays wherever possible.
-When term-time work is unavoidable, we operate within clearly defined site compounds, maintain DBS-checked personnel on site at all times, and coordinate daily with the school's facilities manager or site team.
+We schedule the majority of work during school holidays.
+When term-time work is unavoidable, we maintain DBS-checked personnel on site, operate within clearly defined site compounds, and coordinate daily with the school's facilities manager.

 Roof work is carried out with full fall protection systems including edge protection and harnesses.
 All materials are delivered and stored securely outside pupil access areas.
 We carry out a detailed risk assessment for every school project and provide the school with a site-specific method statement before work begins.